Chance20022/Solved-tasks-from-the-Stroustrup-textbook/Chapter 4/Assignments after Chapter 4/Readme.txt

 7)Modify the mini-calculator described in Exercise 5 so that it accepts the input of the numbers written in both numeric and string format.

+8)1 cell = 1 grain, 2 cell = 2 grains, 3 cell = 4 grains, 4 cell = 8 grains.
+With each subsequent cell, the previous number of grains is multiplied by 2.
+Display on the screen how many cells are needed at 1000, 1,000,000 and 1,000,000,000 grains